pfwd/cv/index.md

 ### 2024 | Fullstack Contractor at Duality Studio

-Contract PHP Developer working with Laravel 5 and React.
+Contract Fullstack Developer working with Laravel 5 and React.

 ### 2024 | PHP Contractor at Extreme Reach